NFL moving London, Mexico City games back to US stadiums

-The NFL is moving its five games scheduled for London and Mexico City this season back to U.S. stadiums because of the coronavirus pandemic, two people with knowledge of the switch told The Associated Press.

-All five regular-season games will be played at the stadiums of the host teams, the people said, speaking to the AP on condition of anonymity Monday because the decision has not been announced publicly.
+The NFL is moving its five games scheduled for London and Mexico City this season back to U.S. stadiums because of the coronavirus pandemic.
+All five regular-season games will be played at the stadiums of the host teams.

 Scheduled were two home games for the Jacksonville Jaguars at Wembley Stadium in London and two at Tottenham’s new facility, with the Atlanta Falcons and Miami Dolphins as hosts.
-The Arizona Cardinals were set to be the home team for the game at Azteca Stadium in Mexico City.
+The Arizona Cardinals were to be the home team for the game at Azteca Stadium in Mexico City.

 Opponents had not been announced.

+The NFL said in a statement Monday that “in order for the entire season to be played in NFL teams’ stadia under consistent protocols focused on the well-being of players, personnel and fans … Commissioner Roger Goodell made this decision after consultation with our clubs, national and local governments, the NFL Players Association, medical authorities and international stadium partners.”

-The NFL has staged regular-season matches in London every year since 2007.
+The NFL has staged regular-season games in London every year since 2007.
 Since 2013, the Jaguars have hosted one game there each season.

+“While the NFL’s many fans in London, the U.K. and Europe will obviously be disappointed by this news, it is absolutely the right decision to ensure the safety of everyone involved in the sport,” London Mayor Sadiq Khan said.
+“I know that the NFL remains fully committed to London and I look forward to welcoming NFL teams back to the capital in 2021.”

 Mexico City has had a regular-season game in 2016, 2017 and 2019.